model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 open file:////repository/cbmc/proofs/output/latest/html/index.html
 ```
 and see a summary of the results.
 The results will list the proofs that
 failed at the top.
-For each proof, you can click in the column labeled
+For each proof, you can click within the column labeled
-"Report" to see same the html report you would see if you ran the proof
+"Report" to see the same html report you would see if you ran the proof
 on its own.
 You can also click on the "pipeline" icon on the left
 to see the logs for each stage in the pipeline that built the code and
 ran the proof.